-Boot DOS from USB - RUFUS
+How to Boot DOS from USB with Rufus

 Creating a Bootable USB flash drive to Boot DOS from USB can be complicated.
-However, a tool called Rufus or (Reliable USB Format Utility) created by Pete Batard, can make this task relatively simple.
+However, a tool called Rufus (Reliable USB Format Utility), created by Pete Batard, can make this task relatively simple.
 This utility can also be used to create a Bootable USB of a given distro from an ISO or image file.

-Originally, when first introduced, the software was similar in appearance and operation to the old HP USB Format tool "HPUSBFW.exe", and shared many of the same features.
-However, unlike the HP format tool, this app is, and always was Open Source.
+Originally, when first introduced, the software was similar in appearance and operation to the old HP USB Format tool "HPUSBFW.exe" and shared many of the same features.
+However, unlike the HP format tool, this app is, and always was, open source.

 What is DOS?

 DOS, also known as "Disk Operating System" or (MS-DOS), is an operating environment that can be used to control and manage files and programs on a PC.
-It used to be very popular and was commonly used throughout the 80's as the main operating system in IBM compatible PCs.
+It used to be very popular and was commonly used throughout the 80's as the main operating system in IBM-compatible PCs.
 Back then, it was usually run from a floppy disk.

 How does DOS work?